sisinflab/iir2021/_speakers/brattico.md

 first_name: Elvira
 last_name: Brattico
 ---
-Elvira Brattico, PhD, is a neuroscientist working since 2015 as Professor of Neuroscience,Music and Aesthetics at Aarhus University in Denmark and since 2019 as Professor of
-General Psychology at the University of Bari Aldo Moro.
+Elvira Brattico, PhD, is a neuroscientist working since 2015 as Professor of Neuroscience, Music and Aesthetics at Aarhus University in Denmark and since 2019 as Professor of General Psychology at the University of Bari Aldo Moro.
 She is Principal Investigator and co- founder of the center of excellence “Center for Music in the Brain”, affiliated both with Aarhus University and the Royal Academy of Music Aarhus/Aalborg in Denmark.
 Since 2009